fatum124/Another-Life/README.md

 Another-Life
 ============

- This application breaking (your) bad habbit .
+ This application is breaking (your) bad habbit.